VictorVinySaajan/bvpTune/README.md

 # bvpTune
-Machine learning based library for tuning the numerical settings of bvp4c solver from MATLAB.
+Machine learning based library for tuning the numerical settings of boundary value problem (BVP) solver.

-This library can be used to find the optimal numerical settings of the bv4c, a boundary value problem solver from MATLAB based on the type of the problem.
+This library can be used to find the optimal numerical settings of the BVP solver.
+This solver is a self-implemented C++ version of the bvp4c solver from MATLAB[[1]](#1) that uses a Newton-Armijo method instead of a simplified Newton method for solving the system of non-linear equations.

 The library uses machine learning regression model that maps the numerical settings to solver performance criteria for faster predictions.
-This model s then used to optimize the settings using the optuna library.
+This model is then used to optimize the settings using the optuna library[[2]](#2).

 The functions provide by the library are listed as folows: